backstage/backstage/packages/techdocs-cli/README.md

 Then run `yarn test`.

-#### Run Cypress tests
+#### Running Cypress tests

-Running cypress tests requires you to run the CLI locally against our example docs project
+Running cypress tests requires you to run the CLI locally against our example docs project.

-Start by making sure you have the example project locally on your computer
+Start by making sure that you have the example project locally on your computer:

 ```sh
 git clone https://github.com/backstage/techdocs-container.git
 ```

-Run the local version of techdocs-cli against the example docs project
+Run the local version of techdocs-cli against the example docs project:

 ```sh
 # From the root of this repository run